TimeDelta/learning-to-learn/README.md

 Key behaviors:

 - If `--snapshot` is omitted, the script grabs the newest `.pt` file under `--snapshot-dir` (default `artifacts/final_population`).
-- For each selected genome it writes a `*.dot` file plus an optional rendered image (`--format png|pdf|svg`).
-Pass `--skip-render` or `--format dot` when Graphviz binaries are unavailable.
+- For each selected genome it writes one or two `.mmd` files (decoded + repaired variants when available) that preview cleanly in VS Code, GitHub, or [Mermaid Live](https://mermaid.live).
 - `--genome-id` (repeatable) filters by exact ids, `--include-invalid` keeps individuals flagged as invalid, and `--rankdir` flips between left-to-right and top-to-bottom layouts.
 - A JSON manifest (default `summary.json`) is emitted alongside the figures so you can correlate filenames back to genome/fitness metadata.

-Make sure Graphviz (`dot`, `neato`, etc.) is on your `PATH` when requesting raster/vector formats; otherwise the script will fall back to DOT-only output while warning once per run.

 ## Other Papers that Might be Useful
 - [On the Relationship Between Variational Inference and Auto-Associative Memory](https://arxiv.org/pdf/2210.08013.pdf)